Angelo BastianpillaiFCAS, MAAA

-Derek works as a consulting actuary in Atlanta, GA.
+Derek works full-time as an instructor with TIA and enjoys helping students get through difficult exams.
+Prior to TIA, Derek worked as a consulting actuary in Atlanta, GA.
 With over ten years of experience as a consultant with Aon Hewitt, Derek's career has spanned pension, healthcare and global employee benefit consulting.
-He currently works in the Global Benefits group, advising large multinational clients on employee benefit plans including healthcare, life, accident, disability, pension and other plans in locations spanning the globe.
+His most recent role was in the Global Benefits group, advising large multinational clients on employee benefit plans including healthcare, life, accident, disability, pension and other plans in locations spanning the globe.

 Peter ChongFSA, FCIA

 Peter is the current co-instructor of the ILA LFV-C seminar.
 He graduated from the University of Waterloo in Actuarial Science and currently works at Great West Life in Toronto in risk management modeling.
 Prior to that, he spent 3.5 years at Manulife Financial, where he worked in variable annuity hedging and US life valuation.
 He also spent 3.5 years at Royal Bank of Canada Reinsurance, where he worked in retrocession pricing and valuation.

 Peter was once a student on the SOA's Canadian Individual Life and Annuity Track, and used TIA's online seminars to pass both of his FSA exams.
 He currently lives in Stouffville, Ontario with his wife and their new baby daughter, Chloe.